Artificial intelligence: journalism before algorithms

 What action have UK and Irish governments taken?

-The UK government’s approach relies on regulators producing guidance and applying principles within their remits.
-As the principles will be issued on a non-statutory basis, regulators will use their discretion on their application, assessing their relevance.
 The NUJ recognises that the fast-paced nature of AI requires clear frameworks that hold developers to high ethical standards with clear sanctions for breaches.
-The union is concerned that UK government’s focus on innovation may come at the expense of robust ethical AI practices and to the detriment of journalists whose rights are disregarded.
-We are calling on government to ensure sufficient protections for rightsholders.
+The union is concerned that the previous government’s focus on innovation could come at the expense of robust ethical AI practices and to the detriment of journalists whose rights are disregarded.
+We are calling on current Ministers to ensure sufficient protections for rightsholders.

 The UK government must introduce mandatory legislative frameworks requiring developers to adhere to agreed standards, protecting journalists and their rights.
 There is an urgent need for strengthened legal frameworks that hold developers to account and create accessible methods to seek redress where journalists’ rights are breached.
 Journalists across the UK & Ireland including freelances, must have access to information on how their content can be removed by platforms unlawfully using material.